GMOD/Apollo/docs/TestScript.md

 13.7.1) Click and corroborate that each item listed under the _Admin_ tab sends you to a new page.
 And test that you can add and delete fields and data as needed for each page.

+13.8) Public link

+13.8.1) Confirm that clicking on a public link option in the main window when _logged in_ will forward you to the Annotator Panel view.

+13.8.2) Confirm that clicking on a public link option in the main window when _logged out_ will give you the regular "JBrowse view".

+   Check that this link opens up a new window showing only the browser and JBrowse track menu, without the annotator panel.
+   When logging in, it should redirect to another login menu and then finally end up at the _Annotator Panel_ view with the same tracks selected.

+13.9) Logged in link

+13.9.1) Confirm that clicking on a logged in link option in the main window when _logged in_ will forward you to the _Annotator Panel_ view directly.

+13.9.2) Confirm that clicking on a logged in link option in the main window when _logged out_ will take you to the login screen and then redirect you to the proper _Annotator Panel_ view when approved with the same selections in-tact.

 ### C) Testing Integration